luizcoletta/fce-weed-detection/README.md

-# ext-typification
+# fce-weed-detection
-Typification of sugar cane wastes by means of semantic image segmentation
+Python code for the detection of weeds in crops by using Deep Neural Networks.